baking-bad/bcdhub/README.md

 * Ports
 * Shared paths

-If you are altering these settings make sure you are in sync with the `config.yml` (also keep in mind that container names are essentially hostnames in the internal docker network).
+If you are altering these settings make sure you are in sync with your `.yml` configuration file.

 #### Local RPC node
 A typical problem is to access service running on the host machine from inside a docker container.
 Currently there's no unversal (cross-platform) way to do it (should be fixed in docker 20).
 A suggested way is the following: